Malachite

 downstream of the glacier.

-In the city of Canmore, Alberta, there is an
+n the city of Canmore, Alberta, there is an Ammonite

-Ammonite factory which I visited.
-The pictures in this
+factory which I visited.
+The pictures in this slide show

-slide show some of the Ammonite specimens and
+some of the Ammonite specimens and gem material on

 THE ROYAL TYRELL